 BHBIA Legal and Ethical Guidelines for Healthcare Market Research: Your essential guide

-- vulnerable respondents
+- Additional guidance on the definition of vulnerable respondents

 - Legal do’s and don’ts

 - Data protection unravelled (GDPR / UK Data Protection Act 2018 requirements are built in throughout)

 - Step-by-step through a project (This makes the Guidelines easy to navigate, and you can also search on key words for the information you need)

 The Guidelines are updated every year, and changes since the previous version are clearly indicated so that you can see what’s new.
 This document replaces all previous versions.

 For your convenience the pro formas (found in the appendix section of the Legal and Ethical Guidelines) are also available in word format for ease of use.View details / Download Pro Formas

 Our Legal and Ethical Guidelines FAQ resource is a selection of real-life queries from members and the responses from our Ethics Advisor.
 It supplements the Guidelines, but does not cover all topics – please always check the main Guidelines document first.View the FAQ

 If you have a query about the Guidelines - or any legal or ethical query about UK healthcare market research that's not answered in the Guidelines or FAQs - please use the guidelines Online Enquiries service (full BHBIA members only).

 The BHBIA provides a separate Guidelines for the Use of Secondary Data series.
 These guides provide clear guidance on the legal and ethical implications of using secondary data for market research and associated business intelligence purposes such as database building or customer relationship management.